Otterbein’s Purpose: Respectful Stewardship Through Senior Living Services

 We’re a non-profit 501(c)(3) health and human service organization, so our values and initiatives are focused on serving our residents.

 That’s why we’re constantly looking for new ways to better serve the residents at our communities throughout Ohio and in Indiana.
-From vibrant lifestyle communities to our revolutionary small house neighborhoods to hospice care, we’re here to provide the highest level of compassionate care.
+From vibrant lifestyle communities to our revolutionary small house neighborhoods to hospice care and home health, we’re here to provide the highest level of compassionate care.

 You deserve to live the lifestyle of your choosing — we’re here to help make that happen.

 Respect.
 Value the older person as a child of God

 Commitment.
 Believe in the mission with loyalty and passion of purpose

 Stewardship.
 Use our time, talent, and treasure prudently with our neighbor in mind